 A man destroyed by the horrendous tasks he has to endeavour to support his family, he can’t sleep, insomnia has taken hold of him and his emotions are devoid.
 Life goes on around him as his family and friends whirl around him.
 His wife (Kaycee Moore) taking the strain of the loss of love and tenderness from her husband.
 His children play on, his young daughter (Angela Burnett) sweet natured and innocent, his son (Jack Drummond), still a child but feeling the burden of having to become a man before his time.

-Against the horrors of the slaughterhouse the soundtrack is expertly picked to feature music to throw you left side and back.
+Against the horrors of the slaughterhouse the soundtrack is expertly picked to feature music to throw you to the left side and back again.
 Such depressing scenes joined together by beautiful voices of sad odes and poignant sounds.
 Just another bout of punches to the soul and jabs to the heart.

 Now the film is classed as one of the 100 essential films by the Nation Society Of Film Critics and is praised by many critics worldwide.
 I am so pleased to have seen it as I caught a section of it on television some years back, staggering in from the boozer, but hadn’t a clue what it was.
 It was quite the buzz when I realised it was the film I had been looking for.

 If you like deep films then please get on this one.
+Damn man they don’t come much deeper.
 Thanks for reading.
 Big love from the Wolfster

 Now to sing us out is Dinah Washington – This Bitter Earth.